Richardson Oliver Insights on the challenges of IP Teams

 I remember in the early 2000s being in-house and being asked, “Why do we have so many patents?
 If we get rid of a third of our patents, then what would happen?”
 This is a very challenging conversation without some sort of model.

 People have been asking those questions and wanting to have a framework for a long time.
-What has changed in the last couple of years is newer tools with machine learning, for landscaping – classifiers – they make it possible in a way that was never possible before, to ask questions about the universe of all patents.
+What has changed in the last couple of years is newer tools with machine learning for landscaping – classifiers – they make it possible, in a way that was never possible before, to ask questions about the universe of all patents.

 I remember at one time hand-coding patents owned by our company and everybody in our industry.
 That was a massive undertaking.
 That enabled us to answer some of the same types of questions we’re asking now, but we could only answer them about the three or four major companies in our industry.
 We had no idea if there was somebody else with patents that might be relevant.

-What’s changed is the time it takes to do it, the ability to do it repeatedly and the ability to do it in a way that is less influenced by human bias – in the sense of one person doing the categorisation and then getting different results compared to another team member doing the categorisation.
+What’s changed is the time it takes to do it, the ability to do it repeatedly and the ability to do it in a way that is less influenced by human bias – in the sense of one person doing the categorization and then getting different results compared to another team member doing the categorization.
 That’s just the reality of the nature of humans.
 To be able to do it systematically, to be able to get some of those answers in a couple of hours instead of weeks, maybe even months, is super valuable.

 How has Cipher helped take away some of that inefficiency?